spotinst/help/src/docs/eco/README.md

 # Eco

-Eco is a flexible reserved capacity management service that manages cloud commitments (Reserved Instances, Savings Plans, and CUDs) on behalf of the customers of the major cloud providers.
+Eco is a service that helps you manage your cloud commitments for the major cloud providers.
+This can include reserved instances, savings plans, and committed use discounts (CUDs).

-Savings commitments offer 30-60% discounts depending on your plan, yet many businesses either forgo the benefit or achieve a savings rate well below the potential.
-In addition, managing the on-going changes and predicting long-term use is challenging and time consuming for most enterprises.
-Organizations quickly find that matching commitment spend to engineering demands is extremely challenging.
-A solution that allows DevOps to manage infrastructure and enables Finance leaders to control cost is the best possible solution.
+Depending on your plan, you can save between 30% and 60% with these commitments.
+However, many businesses either miss out on these savings or do not achieve their full potential.

+Managing changes and predicting how much you will use can be difficult and time-consuming for most companies.
+Organizations often struggle to match their spending on commitments with what their engineering teams need.
+A solution that allows DevOps teams to handle infrastructure while helping finance leaders control costs is ideal.

-Using automation, deep analytics, forecasting models, and human oversight, Eco will help you define your optimal savings strategy and purchase the optimal fleet of commitments for you.
-Eco uses real-time utilization tracking to identify any decrease in usage so that instances can be offloaded or adjusted as needed.
+Eco uses automation, analytics, forecasting models, and human oversight to help you create the best savings strategy and choose the right commitments for your needs.
+Eco tracks your usage in realtime to find any drops in usage, so you can adjust or offload instances as needed.

-Eco enables you to get the most out of cloud commitment purchases.
-This includes:
+Eco helps you get the most value from your cloud commitments by offering:

-* A full managed commitment portfolio
+* A fully-managed commitment portfolio
-* Reduced commitment lock-in
+* Less commitment lock-in
-* FinOps synergy
+* FinOps collaboration
-* No Engineering Effort
+* No extra work for your engineering team